epfl-dlab/aiflows/docs/creating_pr_requests.md

 ### 4.2.
 Coding Style

 Ensure your code aligns with the project's coding style.
 If unsure, refer to the project's documentation or ask for clarification.

+____

+Thank you for considering contributing to the aiFlows library!
+Your dedication and effort are immensely appreciated.
+Contributors like you make a significant impact, and we want to express our gratitude.
+Remember, your name will proudly appear on our contributors' wall, showcasing your valuable contributions to the aiFlows project.
+Happy coding! 🚀🌟